-China invested $1 Trillion to gain global influence.
+China invested $1 trillion to gain global influence.
 Can that go on?

 “China’s lending for agricultural and transportation projects can raise families’ incomes and the hopes of people, so they won’t overthrow governments,” he said.

-From the start, the Belt and Road Initiative was about not just lending money but also imparting China’s political views, much as the West has long used development aid to push for democracy.
+From the start, the BRI was about not just lending money but also imparting China’s political views, much as the West has long used development aid to push for democracy.
 China has aligned the initiative with autocratic countries like Syria and Myanmar that the West has condemned for human rights abuses.